IN THIS ARTICLE:

 Many e-cigarette devices use cartridges that contain liquid nicotine.
 These “e-liquids” are a big safety concern.
 Tiny amounts can cause vomiting, seizures, and can even be lethal when absorbed or ingested.

-Medical researchers have identified at least 31 toxic chemicals in e-cigarettes, some of which can cause cancer.
+Medical researchers have identified at least 19 harmful chemicals in e-cigarettes, some of which can cause cancer.
 Studies show a teaspoon of highly diluted “e-liquid” is enough to kill an adult.
-Studies have also shown the nicotine directly damages the heart, boring holes in the muscle walls and increasing the risk of heart disease.

 So, how are marketers getting away with claims that these things are good for you when medical research shows otherwise?
-Because e-cigarettes are just beginning to be regulated by the Food and Drug Administration.
+Because e-cigarettes are too new to be regulated – yet.

 E-cigarettes are still relatively new and the long-term health effects are still unknown.
-Starting in August 2016, the FDA ruled it would begin regulating e-cigarettes using the same standards as tobacco products.
-However, it will take a couple of years for when the new regulations to go into effect.
-This means that nicotine levels and “e-liquid” ingredients will vary widely from product to product, and for the time being, there is no proof that these ingredients are safe.
-Once regulated, e-cigs will be required to show what their ingredients are and any risks associated with them.
+The FDA recently announced plans to regulate e-cigarettes using the same standards as tobacco products.
+But, there’s no timetable – yet – for when the new regulations will go into effect.
+This means that nicotine levels and “e-liquid” ingredients vary widely from product to product and for the time being there is no proof that these ingredients are safe.

 Although some smokers have found that e-cigarettes helped them stop or cut back on tobacco use, the FDA has not approved e-cigarette use as a tobacco cessation method.